rackerlabs/support-how-to/content/how-to/create-a-dns-server/index.md

         . . .
 ```

-Then set the forward directive to *only* since this server will forward all requests and should not
+Then set the **forward** directive to `only` because this server needs to forward all requests and should not
 attempt to resolve requests on its own.